MarkPearlCoZa/Blog_General/_posts/2019-07-23-Mentoring-graduate-software-developers.md

 ### Use Direct Instruction in Mentoring

 The last technique around teaching I want to mention is that of Direct instruction.
-Direct instruction is structured, sequenced, and led by the mentor.
+Direct instruction is a structured sequenced approach.
+Teachers often use it to help someone learn a concept.
+Mentors can use it to help somone develop a skill.

 <img class="img-responsive" alt="Direct Instruction" src="{{ site.url }}/assets/images/mentoring-software-developers-direct-instruction.png">

+Let me use an example of how you would use this learing a skill like Test Driven Development.

+Step 1 - **Review** - First, start by reviewing what information your grad has so far.

+Step 2 - **Roadmap** - You then take them through the roadmap of things to learn and what they have covered so far.

+Step 3 - **Introduce new concept** -

+Step 4 - **Guided practice** -

+Step 5 - **Independent practice** -

+Step 6 - **Assess understanding** -

+Step 7 - **Review** -

 ## Coding katas are useful but can get boring